 5. Rubber-backed bath mats — While some bath mats will be able to go in the clothes dryer, anything with a rubber-back shouldn’t.
 That’s because the high heat can melt and crumble the rubber and potentially lead to a fire.
 The same goes for any rubber-backed rugs as well.
 Always air-dry to keep the rubber-backing intact.

 6. Anything with sequins or beads — If you’ve got an embellished item, it’s naturally going to be tricky to launder.
 The high heat of a clothes dryer can melt any glue holding the embellishments in place, while the tumbling action can easily snag and damage the detail on this item as well as others.
-Keep sequins and beads out of the dryer to be safe and hang dry instead.
+Keep sequins and beads out of the dryer to be safe and hang dry on a clothes rack dryer instead.

 7. Leather or faux leather — We shouldn’t really have to say it, but leather, whether real or faux, doesn’t belong in a tumble dryer.
 The heat will dry out and crack natural leather, while faux leather will shrink and warp.
 Hang dry these items instead, out of direct sunlight.